Restatement of Law Governing Lawyers

 You met Carter’s banker at a cocktail party.
 He told you that Carter “is broke.”
 “Interesting,” you responded.

 The buyer has sued Carter in Orleans Parish Civil District Court.
 He has subpoenaed your interview notes with Wally Witness and “any materials obtained from Mr. Witness.”

-At a Pelican’s game the other night a friend of yours queried: “Is it true that Carter is broke?”
+At a Saint’s game at the dome the other night a friend of yours queried: “Is it true that Carter is broke?”